Common Questions:

 We will eat lunch on the boat.
 Students should bring a bag lunch and plenty of water or soft drinks.
 No alcohol is allowed.

-What is appropriate attire?
+What would you say is appropriate attire?

-Students typically wear shorts and T shirts or polo style shirts.
-Please bring a hat, boat shoes (no dark soles that might mark up the deck), suntan lotion, and sun glasses.
+Students typically wear shorts and T-shirts or polo-style shirts.
+Please bring a hat, boat shoes (no dark soles that might mark up the deck), suntan lotion, and sunglasses.

 What are the class hours?

-ASA101 and ASA103 classes go from 10:00 AM – 4:00 PM both days.
+ASA101 and ASA103 classes go from 10:00 AM to 4:00 PM both days.

 Are all of the dates shown on the schedule page calendar available?